Tracking the Gods

 Twin Tasks - Living One's Journey and Serving the Mystery

 James Hollis, Ph.
 D. is a Zurich-trained Jungian analyst in practice in Washington, D. C. He served as Executive Director of the Jung Educational Center in Houston, Texas for many years and as Executive Director of the Washington Jung Society.

 Dr. Hollis was first Director of Training of the Philadelphia Jung Institute, and is Vice-President Emeritus of the Philemon Foundation.
 Additionally, he is a Professor of Jungian Studies for Saybrook University.

 He has written a total of sixteen books and over fifty articles.
 His books have been translated into eighteen languages.
 He lives with his wife Jill, an artist and retired therapist, in Washington, DC.
 Together they have three children and eight grand-children.

-This course is for anyone who is thoughtful around the relationship of one's personal psychology with the age in which they find themselves
+This program is for anyone who is thoughtful around the relationship of one's personal psychology with the age in which they find themselves

 Therapists, counselors, coaches, and caregivers who want to enrich their work with their clients

 Everybody who wants to lay claim to their personal journey